Questions and Answers

 The students that thrive at GMS are willing to take risks, stretch themselves, think critically, and learn from each other.
 GMS students are kind, curious, and accepting of their peers.
 The GMS community is as engaged as our student body, so we appreciate families who are interested in getting involved with and contributing to the GMS experience.

-As a school equally committed to meeting the unique needs of girls and promoting the values of diversity, inclusion and equality, GMS has developed the following policies regarding gender identity.
+As a school equally committed to meeting the unique needs of girls and promoting the values of diversity, equity, and inclusion, GMS has developed the following policies regarding gender identity.

-- We consider for admission any student who identifies as female when applying.
+- We consider for admission any student who identifies as a girl when applying.

 - Once a member of the GMS community, we acknowledge and support the gender identity of every GMS student and alum.